 Third-party MDM coexistence with Configuration Manager

-The Configuration Manager client can coexist with a third-party MDM service on a device that's joined to Azure Active Directory.
+The Configuration Manager client can coexist with a third-party MDM service on a device running Windows 10 version 1709 or later, and that's joined to Azure Active Directory.
 The device can be either of the following types:

 Azure AD-joined only.
 (This type is sometimes referred to as "cloud domain-joined")